 Galvanized Steel is created with a layer of Zinc to protect the inner layer of Steel and slow the process of corrosion.
 Meanwhile, Galvalume uses not only Zinc but Aluminum which results in better surface protection than the former, but it makes it more vulnerable to scratches or cut edges.

-Fahey Roofing + Contracting can help you with necessary roof repairs and roof replacement.
-Check out our residential roof replacement services, residential roof repair services, or contact us at (304) 826-1333 to learn more.
+Fahey Roofing Contractors can help you with necessary roof repairs and roof replacement.
+Check out our Roofing Company in Charleston, WV and contact us at (304) 826-1333 to learn more.